Alexander Dolgun: Gulag

-On 13 December 1948, Dolgun, a US citizen, was working as a file clerk at the Embassy.
+On 13 December 1948, Dolgun, a U.S. citizen, was working as a file clerk at the Embassy.
 During his lunch break, he was taken into custody by the Soviet State Security, the MGB.
 He was interned in the Lubyanka and Lefortovo prisons in Moscow.
 He was falsely accused of espionage against the Soviet Union and endured a year of sleep and food deprivation, as well as psychological and physical torture designed to prod him into "confessing" to his interrogator, Colonel Sidorov.
 After enduring this trial, Dolgun was transferred to Sukhanovka, a former monastery converted into a prison.

 He survived several months of torture and kept his sanity using tactics such as measuring various distances in his cell as well as distances he covered walking; he estimated that in his time there, the distance he covered walking was enough to take him from Moscow across Europe and halfway across the Atlantic Ocean.
 His time in Sukhanovka brought him to the brink of death, and he was transferred to the hospital at Butyrka prison to recuperate.
-His whereabouts were known by Truman, Eisenhower and the US government, but they did nothing for fear of Soviet authorities further harming Dolgun due to fragile US-Soviet relations.
+His whereabouts were known by Truman, Eisenhower and the U.S. government, but they did nothing for fear of Soviet authorities further harming Dolgun due to fragile U.S.-Soviet relations.

 Dolgun was finally given a 25-year sentence in the Gulag.
 He ended up in Steplag at Dzhezkazgan, Kazakhstan, where he labored for several months until being called back to Moscow.
 His recall was initiated by colonel Mikhail Ryumin, No. 2 to Viktor Abakumov in the Soviet Union's State Security.
 Ryumin intended to use Dolgun as a puppet in a show trial.
 Dolgun was once again sent to Sukhanovka, where Ryumin personally tortured and beat him in an effort to get him to confess to a number of plots and conspiracies against the Soviet Union.
 For several months, Dolgun endured this torture without fully succumbing but eventually signed several nonsensical confessions.
 Interest in him declined and he was eventually shipped back to Dzhezkazgan, to a different camp site, located near the village of Krestovaya (Крестовая).
 In 1952 he was moved to Желдор-поселок (Zheldor-poselok), to a construction site, in 1954 he was moved to a camp site by the settlement of Никольский (Nikolsky, now the city of Satbayev), for construction works.
 He was interned in Steplag camps until 13 July 1956.
 On many occasions he managed to find a relatively easy job at camp hospitals.
 Conditions at Dzhezkazgan gradually improved after Stalin's death in March 1953.
 Dolgun did not serve at Kengir, but at a camp nearby.
 He did, however, describe the Kengir uprising in his autobiography from witnesses' accounts.